 If Pegasus makes it into the wrong hands, the potential damage to businesses large and small could be catastrophic.
-Below is a list of the different ways that hackers could use Pegasus to damage a business.
+Below is a list of how hackers could use Pegasus to damage a business.

-If your business operates in certain fields, then industrial espionage is a constant threat.
-For example, any company that designs its own products must be mindful of rival companies attempting to steal designs and ideas.
+Industrial espionage is a constant threat if your business operates in certain fields.
+For example, any company that designs its products must be mindful of rival companies attempting to steal designs and ideas.
 If Pegasus fell into the hands of one of these companies, or hackers working for hire, it could easily become one of the greatest industrial espionage tools in the modern age.

 Even worse, the ability to record using the phone’s cameras means detailed visual information may also be available to hackers or rival companies.
-Hackers could even copy physical blueprints or designs if an employee ever pointed their phone camera at them inadvertently.
+Hackers could even copy physical blueprints or designs if an employee inadvertently pointed their phone camera at them.

-If a hacker were to use this malware on a company, they’d also install further software.
+If a hacker used this malware on a company, they’d also install further software.
 Unfortunately, ransomware attacks are prevalent, and it wouldn’t take much of a leap to move from Pegasus to ransomware, potentially locking a company’s entire system up.

 Sabotage & Blackmail

-If private information directly from a CEO were to be gained using pegasus, it’s also possible that hackers would blackmail that target.
-Even executives who have nothing to hide may not be comfortable with their personal information being readily available online.
+If private information directly from a CEO were to be gained using Pegasus, it’s also possible that hackers would blackmail that target.
+Even executives with nothing to hide may be uncomfortable with their personal information being readily available online.
 Almost anyone could be a target for scammers or hackers out to make a quick buck through blackmail.

 What to Do About These Threats

-Right now, Pegasus doesn’t pose a direct threat to most businesses, but it’s important to be prepared in case that changes.
+Right now, Pegasus doesn’t directly threaten most businesses, but it’s important to be prepared in case that changes.
 If it’s possible, restrict the use of smartphones in your business.
-It’s sometimes difficult to remember that we’re carrying around tiny cameras and microphones at all times.
-Even without the threat posed by Pegasus, it’s important to take adequate precautions against smart devices becoming compromised.
+It’s sometimes difficult to remember that we’re always carrying around tiny cameras and microphones.
+Even without the threat of Pegasus, it’s important to take adequate precautions against compromised smart devices.

 Featured image by ozrimoz from Shutterstock.com